Gusto/ar-query-matchers/README.md

 )
 ```

-The following spec will pass only if there are exactly no select queries.
+The following spec will pass only if there are no select queries.
 ```ruby
 expect { some_code() }.to not_load_models
 ```